 #27 Best for Water Recreation: Ogden, Utah

 Do you have a thing for heights?
-Hiking Mount Ogden Via Ferrata is one of the most popular (and daredevil-ish) activities that you can do during the summer months!
+Hiking Mount Ogden Via Ferrata is one of the most popular (and daredevil-ish) activities you can do during the summer months!

 #28 Best Spot for Gambling: Wendover, Utah

-If you are not into the nature scene in Utah, it can seem like there is not that much to do.
+If you are not into the nature scene in Utah, it can seem like there is not much to do.
 In that case, you have never been to Wendover!
 This fun and eclectic city is known for its gambling, casinos, concerts, and cheap food.